 Earned and unearned premium.

+Large Deductible Collections and Collateral

 Page 194 – Chapter 3 – Accounting and Financial Analysis

 D. Salvage and Subrogation (Property/Casualty Only)

 1. Salvage

 Salvage is an amount received by an insurer from the sale of damaged property or recovered stolen property for which the insured was indemnified by the insurer.
 In the claim settlement process, the insurer will obtain title to the property and sell it for its remaining value.
 This asset needs to be addressed quickly because property often is stored, and storage fees are being incurred.
 Salvage on surety bonds (e.g.., construction performance bonds) may be of considerable amount.
 Due to the intricacies of the surety line of business, consideration should be given to the hiring of external experts to manage the salvage of uncompleted projects.